linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 > ![tips](icon/tips.svg): Press ![Ctrl](icon/Ctrl.svg) + ![=](icon/=.svg)/![-](icon/-.svg) to adjust icon size on desktop and that in launcher.

 ### Set Display

-You can set the screen resolution, brightness and so on.
+You can set the screen resolution, brightness and more.

 1. Right click on desktop.
 2. Click on **Display Settings** to open the interface of display settings in Control Center.